 Even if the winter garden appears to be dormant, there is still much to be done to get ready for spring.
 Now is the time to order seeds, arrange gardening tools, and plan the layout of your garden for next year.

-If you want to grow cold-hardy plants for winter harvest, such as winter lettuce, kale and Brussels sprouts, consider doing so in late autumn.
+If you want to grow cold-hardy plants for winter harvest, such as winter lettuce, kale, and Brussels sprouts, consider doing so in late autumn.
 You can get fresh greens during the cold months thanks to these hardy plants that endure frost.
 To keep some greenery in your yard and create a winter wonderland even in the coldest months, add evergreen plants and trees.

 The gardening cycle is complete, just like the seasons.
 You can have a year-round garden if you learn to live with nature’s ebbs and flows.
 Every season provides a different chance to get in touch with nature and enjoy the results of your hard work, from the first spring blossoms to the warm winter preparations.